What is Content marketing?

 Here are a few key reasons why content marketing does not work as you wanted it to.

-- Inadequate research on on-line behaviour and preferences of potential customers.
+- Inadequate research on online behavior and preferences of potential customers.

 - The content occurs boring, obsolete or not valuable to the target audience.